Annamary Dickey: Singing at the Met and work during World War II

 As part of her work for the Metropolitan Opera, Dickey was often utilized for publicity or charity events on radio, television, and in the community.
 A strikingly beautiful woman with a taste for fashionable clothes, she earned the moniker the "Glamour Girl of the Met".
 This public image earned her a contract leading a fashion sales campaign at Saks Fifth Avenue in 1945.
 She made several appearances on television including a featured role in the variety broadcast "Milestone in Television" for NBC in 1940 singing opera with Leonard Warren.
-In 1943–1944 she performed in several "camp shows" for the United Service Organizations (USO) with the Met during World War II.
+In 1943 and 1944, she performed in several "camp shows" for the United Service Organizations (USO) with the Met during World War II.
 These camp shows brought opera performances to the military camps of the United States Armed Forces on United States soil as a means of entertaining troops on active duty.
 She also traveled with the USO to Australia in 1943 to perform for US and Australian troops serving in the Pacific front of the war.
 In the summer of 1944 she was committed to performing on cruise ships with Helen Hayes and Bert Lytell for the United States government, as means of encouraging the sale of War bonds to raise capital for the military.

 While working at the Met, Dickey became the headline night club singer at the Wedgewood Room of the prestigious Waldorf-Astoria Hotel from 1943 to 1946, singing a mix of popular songs and classical works.
 She also had engagements singing at the Terrace Room in The Statler Hilton in Boston in 1946.
 She also starred in operas with Giorgio D'Andria's touring National Opera Company in the early 1940s, notably portraying Violetta in Giuseppe Verdi's La traviata at the Brooklyn Academy of Music in 1942 among other theaters.